particuleio/website/content/blog/thanos-monitoring.en.md

 #### How does it work ?

-Thanos is running alongside prometheus.
+Thanos is running alongside Prometheus.
 It is common to start with a Prometheus only setup and to upgrade to a Thanos one.

 Thanos is split into several components, each having one goal (as every service